easolhq/easolhq.github.io/docs/site_navigation/redirects.md

 # Redirects

 The URL redirects are managed in **My Site > Redirects**, by anyone with the 'Create and edit site pages' permission.
-Redirects can be chained and can be set to unpublished pages (in that case users not logged in the Easol platform will be rerirected to a login page).
+Redirects can be chained and can be set to unpublished pages (in that case users not logged in the Easol platform will be redirected to a login page).

 ## URLs that can't be redirected